top of page

 Mining and aggregate businesses must plan carefully before acquiring new equipment.
 Considerations include:

-• Projected cashflow impact over the equipment’s lifecycle
+• Projected cash flow impact over the equipment’s lifecycle

 • Potential financing options and their terms